simbo1905/microservices-demo/README.md

+# maven repo  on github demo

+To do some testing of microservices deployments I need a 'cheap and cheerful' maven repo I can put put up arbitary file.
+This repo therefore uses [this](https://stackoverflow.com/a/14013645/329496) instructions to deploy up to a github pages branch.
+Note you need to generate a GitHub personal access token and give it the scope to publish to the repo and read your email address as per [this](https://github.com/github/maven-plugins/issues/63#issuecomment-102610887).
+Then you need so set the token as an envar with `export GITHUB_OAUTH_TOKEN=xxx`.
+I _didn't_ have to add anything to my `~/.m2/settings`

 # microservices-demo

 Demo application to go with my [Microservices Blog](https://spring.io/blog/2015/07/14/microservices-with-spring) on the spring.io website.  **WARNING:** Only maven build has been updated.
 Gradle build still to be done.